JULY IS PARK & RECREATION MONTH (NPRA)

 This July celebrate Park and Recreation Month by exploring everything your local Kitsap County Parks offer!
 This year's theme is "Game On".
 Help celebrate the fun and games that parks and recreation brings to your communities.Our park system offers hiking and walking trails, beach access, swimming areas, athletic fields, viewpoints, picnic areas, playgrounds, dog parks, skate parks, rental facilities, a golf course and more.
 Our parks, trails and open space lands offer health and activity benefits for the entire community.
 For more information about Park and Recreation Month and to download fun July activities visit www.nrpa.org/events/july

 THE POWER OF PARKSParks have power — economic, health, environmental power and more.
 Fact is, we believe, parks are the most powerful aspect of every community.
 This is the main message in the new “Power of Parks".
-Click here for more information regarding the power of parks.

 Economic - Proximity to parks dictates property value Employment - Physical fitness and parks and recreation majors have low unemployment Environmental - Parks protect and conserve biodiversity while keeping our air and water clean Health - Access to parks and recreation facilities aids in the control of obesity, boosts the immune system, diminishes the risk of disease, and increases life expectancy Community - Parks help build and strengthen community ties and bring diverse populations together Safety - Well-planned and well-maintained parks can increase public safety - information taken from the National Recreation and Park Association website